Dr Trevor Daya-Winterbottom

 - Oceans Governance

 He is a regular contributor to refereed law journals and legal monographs, and presents papers at international law conferences.
 He also writes and presents submissions to Parliamentary Select Committees, Royal Commissions and Boards of Inquiry on the implications of draft legislation and policy.

-Administrative Law, Constitutional Law, Environmental Law, Human Rights, International Law, Judicial Review, Law of the Sea, Local Authorities Law, Public Law, Water Law
+Administrative Law, Antarctica, Constitutional Law, Environmental Law, Human Rights, International Law, Judicial Review, Law of the Sea, Local Authorities Law, Public Law, Water Law